 Professor Richard Cohen, clinical professor of surgery, Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, is a leading London colorectal and general surgeon based at the King Edward VII's Hospital in Marylebone.
 An expert on minimally-invasive laparoscopic colorectal surgery, colorectal cancer, and IBD, he also serves as a Clinical Professor of Surgery, consultant surgeon and Honorary Senior Lecturer at University College London (UCL), where he has helped to develop the colorectal service since joining in 2005.
 He is known for pioneering the introduction of new techniques here in the UK.

 Professor Cohen trained at the University of Cambridge School of Clinical Medicine (Trinity College), before spending two years in research at Yale University, USA.
 He completed further training as a surgical registrar in Manchester and at Guy's and St Thomas' in London, followed by a residency at St Mark's, where he was later appointed Consultant Colorectal Surgeon in 1999.
-Mr Cohen currently serves as Trust Clinical Director for Patient Flow at UCLH, and is involved with training young surgeons.
-He lectures both nationally and internationally, and is involved in research within his field.
+Professor Cohen has previously served as the Trust Clinical Director for Patient Flow at UCLH and is involved with training young surgeons.
+He lectures both nationally and internationally and is involved in research within his field.